orbeon/orbeon-forms-doc/form-runner/api/persistence/custom-persistence-providers.md

 This makes it easier to implement a persistence provider, as the more complex logic is handled by the persistence proxy.

 A persistence provider implementation can be local to Form Runner, or it can be remote and accessed via HTTP service call.
-The default relational provider is local to Form Runner and the persistence proxy calls it by using internal calls.
+The built-in relational provider is local to Form Runner and the persistence proxy calls it by using internal calls.
 A custom persistence provider will typically be remote and accessed via service calls.

 ### Built-in persistence providers